CatBraaain/search-crawl/README.md

 ## API Endpoints

 ### Search API
-- `/search/general`: Search for websites by query.
+- `/search`: Search for websites by query.
-- `/search/images`: Search for images by query.

 ### Crawl API
 - `/crawl`: Crawl a website using a crawl request.
 - `/crawl-many`: Crawl multiple websites concurrently using a crawl many request.

-### Search Crawl API
-- `/search-crawl/general`: Combine search and crawl functionality for general searches.
-- `/search-crawl/image`: Combine search and crawl functionality for image searches.
+- `/search-crawl`: Combine search and crawl functionality.

+### Extract API
+- `/crawl-extract` – Crawl and immediately extract structured data.
+- `/search-crawl-extract` – Search, crawl, and extract structured data in one step.

 ## Getting Started